nexmo-community/lex-first-bot/README.md

  - Now, create an Intent with the name 'HelloName'.

  - Fill out the fields as shown in the screenshot.
 This example is fairly simple but you can customise it if you want to experiment.
+ Note: you must have a lambda function created first in order to save the Bot.

 ![image](images/intent.png)